OpenDevEd/ShareOLC/README.md

 FAQ
 ===

-What is OpenLocationCode?
-See https://github.com/google/open-location-code
+__What is OpenLocationCode?__ See https://github.com/google/open-location-code

-Why do you think this app is needed?
-The need for this app is based on personal experience working particularly in Zambia and Ghana, as well as wider experience of working with https://hotosm.org.
+__Why do you think this app is needed?__ The need for this app is based on personal experience working particularly in Zambia and Ghana, as well as wider experience of working with https://hotosm.org.
 The requirements for the above app sound simple, and it sounds as if e.g. WhatsApp already does this.
 However, when you speak with a user over the phone, on a poor phone line, trying to figure out why the app isn't delivery an accurate location, things look very different.

+__The SDK has an example for GeoLocation - can I use that?__ Yes, of course.
+The app is conceptually very close to the example in the SDK.
+It just presents itself slightly differently to the user.

-Why Android and not iOS?
-Most phones in Africa and other low-income regions of the world are Android.
+__Why Android and not iOS?__ Most phones in Africa and other low-income regions of the world are Android.

-Why Android and not KaiOS?
-We would love to build an app for KaiOS as well.
+__Why Android and not KaiOS?__ We would love to build an app for KaiOS as well.

-Which version of Android?
-The app should be compatible with the lowest version of Android reasonably possible.
+__Which version of Android?__ The app should be compatible with the lowest version of Android reasonably possible.
 This is because in low-income countries, many older Android phones are still in use.

+__How long do you think the development of this app would take?__ I'm what you might call an inexperienced Android developer (as my main just is something else).
+However, when I've done Android development in the past, I've tinkered the with SDK examples, and built similar things.
+To an experienced Android developer, a first version should not take more than a few hours.